Browse By Name

 function TestParentStyleSheet () {

-var rule = styleSheet.cssRules[0];
+var rule = sheet.cssRules[0];

 var importedSheet = rule.styleSheet;